perkeep/perkeep/CONTRIBUTING.md

 ## Building devcam

+We have a development tool to help with Perkeep development that's named `devcam` (for historical reasons: Perkeep used to be named Camlistore).

 To build devcam:

     $ go run make.go

-And devcam will be in &lt;camroot&gt;/bin/devcam.
+And devcam will be in &lt;pkroot&gt;/bin/devcam.
 You'll probably want to symlink it into your $PATH.

 Alternatively, if your Perkeep root is checked out at